EQ Bank Card Agreement

 22 Rights of Set-Off

-We have the right under the law (called “Set-Off”) and under this Agreement to use funds on your Card or in any account you have with us to pay any outstanding debts or other obligations you owe to us, such as a withdrawal resulting in a dishonored payment.
-You understand and agree to allow us to use some or all of the money on your Card to pay any debts that you owe us without prior notice to you.
+resulting in a dishonored payment.
+You understand and agree to allow us to use some or all of the funds on your Card to pay any debts that you owe us without prior notice to you.

 23 Cancelling or Suspending Your Card